 This was delicious, accompanied with creamy potatoes and some broccoli, it was real comfort food.
 It was very quick to make and very simple which I like.
+I have since added thin slices of scotch fillet in the ingredients list as it is delicious in this recipe and fast to cook also.

 You can use 1/2 cup chicken stock instead of water and stock powder.